College of William and Mary Stamps 1693 Scholarship

 Admission Process for the Stamps 1693 Scholarship

 All freshman applicants are reviewed as potential Stamps 1693 Scholars – there is no separate application process.
 William & Mary is a member of the Common Application.
 The 1693 Scholars Admission Committee selects deserving applicants as potential finalists and requests that they submit one additional short essay and one short (3 minute) video that will be used to select the finalists.
 Scholar finalists are invited to William & Mary for an expense-paid weekend in April.
 Finalists will be interviewed by the selection committee, make a presentation, tour the campus and meet with faculty and students.
-From the events of this weekend and a Skype interview with a member of the Stamps Family Charitable Foundation, the Stamps 1693 Scholars will be selected and notified shortly after their visit.
+From the events of this weekend and a Skype interview with a member of the Strive Foundation, the Stamps 1693 Scholars will be selected and notified shortly after their visit.

 For more information: